Peter Hackes: Acting

 After retiring from NBC, Hackes had acting roles in two prominent films.
 In 1987, Hackes played heartless network executive Paul Moore in the film Broadcast News, who oversaw an extensive layoff and restructuring of news personnel in a TV network’s Washington bureau.
 "I went down to see if I could get a walk-on part (in the film), just for fun," Hackes told the Los Angeles Times.
 "It could be a one-picture career for me."
 Hackes told the Times that while no network news presidents praised or criticized his performance, NBC News president Larry Grossman told him, "Now you know what we have to go through."

 Hackes also had a small role in the 1991 film True Colors.

-Personal life

-Hackes was married twice.
-His marriage to his first wife, Mary Hackes, ended in divorce.
-He then married Jessie Hackes.
-He had a son, Peter Quinn Hackes, a stepdaughter, Jennifer Halpern, and two grandchildren.

 Death

-Hackes died on April 17, 1994 at Georgetown University Hospital, after suffering a heart attack.
+Hackes died on April 17, 1994, at Georgetown University Hospital, after suffering a heart attack.
+He was buried in Arlington National Cemetery.